Projects / Northern Forge

 First power in months, not years.

-Northern Forge is a behind-the-meter gas-to-compute campus in Alberta — 125 MW of dedicated generation feeding compute load on the same site, under one sponsor.
-Phase I (30 MW) energizes Q4 2026, roughly six months from publication.
+Northern Forge is a behind-the-meter gas-to-compute campus in Alberta — 200 MW of dedicated generation feeding compute load on the same site, under one sponsor.
+Phase I (30 MW) energizes Q1, 2027.

-Primary engine secured (9.8 MW reciprocating, owned outright, OEM-warrantable).
-10-year firm gas supply under LOI with a major midstream counterparty; dedicated 6-inch gas pipeline under LOI with a major midstream operator, sized for the full 125 MW build.
+Primary reciprocating engine secured (9.8 MW Caterpillar G20CM34, owned outright, OEM-warrantable).
+10-year firm gas supply under LOI with a major midstream counterparty; dedicated 6-inch gas pipeline under LOI with a major midstream operator, sized for the full 200 MW build.
 AESO grid interconnect targeted for 2028 as Year-2 redundancy and secondary revenue.

 SPECIFICATIONS